gitsindonesia/ui-component/docs/guide/customization.md

 ### Creating your own preset

-To create your own preset, you can copy the default preset and make change on its file.
+To create your own preset, you can copy the default preset to your project.

 ```bash
 cp ./node_modules/@gits-id/tailwind-config/preset.js ./src/preset.js